-There were 295 retired members reported:
+There were 292 retired members reported:

-- 114 members were reported with the 75% or 100% joint and survivor option.
+- 111 members were reported with the 75% or 100% joint and survivor option.
 These members were valued as indicated by the option elected. - 181 members were reported with a life annuity or the 50% joint and survivor option.
-All of these members were valued as a 50% joint and survivor annuity per MSRS' direction.
+All of these members were valued as a 50% joint and survivor annuity per MSRS' direction. - There was 1 retiree reported with a bounce back annuity but was not reported with a reasonable reduction factor.
+A factor of 0.80 was assumed for the 100% joint and survivor annuity.

-Of the 295 retired members, 164 members had an invalid or missing survivor gender and 156 members had a missing or invalid survivor date of birth.
+Of the 292 retired members, 158 members had an invalid or missing survivor gender and 150 members had a missing or invalid survivor date of birth.
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.